Click [↑] to return to the top of this page.

 - Microsoft Access

 - Microsoft Access is a database management system from Microsoft, packaged with Office which combines the "Jet" relational database engine with a graphical interface intended to make it possible for relatively unskilled programmers and non-programmer "power users" to build sophisticated "front-ends" to complex databases.
-One of the major benefits of Access from a programmer perspective is its relative compatibility with SQL; queries may be viewed and cialis online prescription edited as SQL statements.
+One of the major benefits of Access from a programmer perspective is its relative compatibility with SQL; queries may be viewed and cialis soft tabs edited as SQL statements.
 Otherwise, it uses Visual Basic for Applications for programming forms and logic.
 Access is commonly used by small businesses and hobby programmers to create customised systems for handling small tasks (Microsoft Access Development).
 Its cut and paste functionality can also make it a useful tool for connecting between other databases (eg Oracle and SQL Server) during data or database conversions.

 - Microsoft SQL Server